-The Minnesota State Board of Investment is the State agency responsible for the investment management of various retirement funds, trust funds, and cash accounts.
-The Executive Director is currently occupied by Mansco Perry III.
+The SBI is the State agency responsible for the investment management of various retirement funds, trust funds, and cash accounts.
+As of October 3, 2022, the Executive Director and Chief Investment Officer (the "Executive Director") is Jill Schurtz.

 Individuals Responsible for Directing/Implementing the Affirmative Action Plan